CA125 Ovarian Cancer Screening: What You Need to Know

 Overall, CA125 has a sensitivity of about 80% and a specificity of about 75% for detecting ovarian cancer.
 In simpler terms, that means it correctly identifies about 80% of women who have ovarian cancer and correctly rules out cancer in about 75% of women who don’t have it.

-This stark difference highlights a critical issue in the early detection of ovarian cancer: we currently lack reliable tools for early diagnosis.
-The limited effectiveness of CA125 in early-stage cases underscores the urgent need for better screening methods that can catch ovarian cancer when it’s most treatable.
+This stark difference highlights a critical challenge in early detection.
+The limited effectiveness of CA125 in early-stage cases underscores the urgent need for better ovarian cancer screening methods that can catch the disease when it’s most treatable.

-Interestingly, CA125 is particularly effective for certain types of ovarian cancer.
-It’s most sensitive for serous carcinomas, which are the most common type.
-Serous carcinomas originate from the cells that line the fallopian tubes or the surface of the ovary.
-Low-grade serous ovarian carcinoma (LGSOC) is a type of serous cancer, and many borderline ovarian tumors (BOTs) can be serous as well.
-For other types, like mucinous or clear cell carcinomas, CA125 is less reliable.
+CA125 is particularly effective for serous carcinomas, which are the most common type.
+For low-grade serous ovarian cancer (LGSOC) and many borderline ovarian tumors (BOTs), CA125 can be a valuable marker.
+However, for other types like mucinous or clear cell carcinomas, CA125 is less reliable.

 Age and menopausal status also affect sensitivity and accuracy.
 CA125 tends to be more accurate in postmenopausal women.
 In premenopausal women, more factors can affect CA125 levels, making it less reliable.